-- lowest adjacent grade of all residential, commercial, or industrial buildings along this emergency overflow route shall be set a minimum of 2 feet above the flood elevation along the route, calculated based on the pond's emergency overflow weir design discharge. - 10.
-Grass or other suitable vegetative cover shall be provided along the banks of the retention/detention storage basin.
-Vegetative cover around detention facilities shall be maintained as appropriate. - 11.
-Debris and trash removal and other necessary maintenance shall be performed on a regular basis to assure continued operation in conformance to design. - 12.
-No residential lots or any part thereof shall be used for any part of a detention basin assumed full to the 100-year water surface elevation or the emergency overflow weir elevation, whichever is higher.
-Detention basins, assumed full to the 100-year water surface elevation or the emergency overflow weir elevation, whichever is higher, shall be placed within a common area either platted or legally described and recorded as a perpetual drainage easement. - 13.
-A minimum of twenty (20) feet horizontally from the top of bank of the facility, or the 100-year pool if no defined top of bank is present, shall be dedicated as permanent drainage easement if the above-noted boundary of the common area does not extend that far.
-Within this easement area, no trees shall be planted within 50 feet of any pipe outlet entering the pond or the outlet for the pond. - 14.
-In addition, an exclusive easement to assure access to the pond from an adjacent public street/road right of way shall be required.
+- (h) Grass or other suitable vegetative cover shall be provided along the banks of the retention/detention storage basin.
+Vegetative cover around detention facilities shall be maintained as appropriate. - (i) Debris and trash removal and other necessary maintenance shall be performed on a regular basis to assure continued operation in conformance to design. - (j) No residential lots or any part thereof shall be used for any part of a detention basin assumed full to the 100-year water surface elevation or the emergency overflow weir elevation, whichever is higher.
+Detention basins, assumed full to the 100-year water surface elevation or the emergency overflow weir elevation, whichever is higher, shall be placed within a common area either platted or legally described and recorded as a perpetual drainage easement. - (k) A minimum of ten (10) feet horizontally from the top of bank of the facility, or the 100-year pool if no defined top of bank is present, shall be dedicated as permanent drainage easement if the above-noted boundary of the common area does not extend that far.
+Within this easement area, no trees shall be planted within 15 feet of any pipe outlet entering the pond or the outlet for the pond. - (1) In addition, an exclusive easement to assure access to the pond from an adjacent public street/road right of way shall be required.
 No above-ground utilities or other obstruction that may hinder access shall be allowed within this exclusive access easement.
-Additional access easements may be required for larger ponds. - 15.
-Side slopes shall be completely seeded or sodded, with a minimum of 6 inches of topsoil.
-Seed and sod shall be designed such that it will be capable of withstanding periodic flooding. - 16.
-Outlets which discharge overland or to open channels shall be designed to eliminate the potential for erosion. - 17.
-Whenever possible, the basin shall be designed to serve secondary or multipurpose functions.
-Recreational facilities, aesthetic qualities (open spaces) or other types of uses shall be considered in detention facility planning. - 18.
-Landscaping shall be native vegetation.
+Additional access easements may be required for larger ponds. - (m) Side slopes shall be completely seeded or sodded, with a minimum of 6 inches of topsoil.
+Seed and sod shall be designed such that it will be capable of withstanding periodic flooding. - (n) Outlets which discharge overland or to open channels shall be designed to eliminate the potential for erosion. - (o) Whenever possible, the basin shall be designed to serve secondary or multipurpose functions.
+Recreational facilities, aesthetic qualities (open spaces) or other types of uses shall be considered in detention facility planning. - (p) Landscaping shall be native vegetation.
 Acceptable planting species can be found in Appendix C.